 - Blood testing is also prone to error.
 Your attorney will investigate how your sample was used to uncover any mistakes on the part of the police officers, hospital staff, and lab workers.

 - Police officers must adhere to a strict set of procedures when they investigate DUI, and there are dozens of rules for conducting a breath test.
 Officers often make mistakes throughout the entire investigation that can cause their findings to be invalid and unusable in court.

-Attorney Dod has the experience you need to review all the details of your case to ensure you’re represented fairly in court.
+San Diego DUI Attorney Dod Ghassemkhani the experience you need to review all the details of your case to ensure you’re represented fairly in court.

 Speak With an Experienced San Diego DUI Attorney at Dod Law Today!